bryanthowell-tableau/tableau_tools/README.md

 * 4.8.0 Introduces the RestJsonRequest object and _json plural querying methods for passing JSON responses to other systems
 * 4.9.0 API 3.3 (2019.1) compatibility, as well as ability to swap in static files using TableauDocument and other bug fixes.
 * 5.0.0 Python 3.6+ native rewrite.
 Completely re-organized in the backend, with two models for accessing Rest API methods: TableauRestApiConnection (backwards-compatible) and TableauServerRest, with subclasses grouping the methods.
+* 6.0.0 Final version by Bryant Howell.
+Removes the legacy TableauRestApiConnection class and many of the "version specific" checks so that it can be used with newer API versions and options without restriction.
+Sections 5 and 6 added to README to docuemnt internal methods

 --- Table(au) of Contents ---
 ------